 This course is the second half of Spanish I. Students continue their study of the Spanish language and cultures through a variety of methods and materials.
-Building on prior knowledge and understanding, students work on the acquisition of the language through extensive exposure to the four language skills: reading, listening, writing, and speaking.
+Building on prior knowledge and understanding, students work on the acquisition of the language with the three beginner language skills: reading, listening, and writing.
 Students are primarily exposed to the present tense throughout the year.
-Each semester, students read a Spanish novel with significant cultural connections.
+Students will read two Spanish novels with significant cultural connections.
 The first novel is read as a class to model the process of reading for understanding and developing strong reading comprehension skills and strategies.
-The second novel is assigned as an independent reading.
-The foundation received in this course is essential for success in the following levels.
+The second novel is assigned as independent reading.
+The foundation received in this course is essential to success in the following levels.
+The first levels of Spanish focus on robust exposure and input of the target language through reading and listening.
+Students also work on writing to demonstrate presentational performance and show their proficiency in the language.
+This prepares students for presentational, and later conversational, speaking.
 Due to the nature of the course, mid-term and final exams are cumulative.
 Upon completion of this course, students will continue to Spanish II or Spanish II Intro.